 Now that you know a bit more about the different regions of Cuban coffee, it’s time to dive into the most sought-after Cuban coffee brand.

 Now that we have explored the various regions of Cuban coffee, it’s time to take a closer look at the most sought-after Cuban coffee brand.

-This brand hails from the Sierra Maestra mountains and is known for its bold and rich flavor, with notes of chocolate and a slight smokiness.
+This most popular Cuban coffee brand, Cubita, hails from the Sierra Maestra mountains and is known for its bold and rich flavor, with notes of chocolate and a slight smokiness.

 The coffee beans for this brand are carefully selected and roasted to perfection, creating a complex and intense flavor profile that’s hard to forget.